LearnItLabs/TipsForDotNetDevs/README.md

-# 11 Tips for .NET 6
+# 11 Tips for .NET Developers
-This is the repository for the LinkedIn Learning course 11 Tips for .NET.
+This is the repository for the LinkedIn Learning course 11 Tips for .NET Developers.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![banner](https://github.com/LearnItLabs/SiteAssets/blob/78fc8d3e6156de51b8c8cbff35e1e60e7b53b7b9/GitHubBanner.png)